 €2000+VAT

-If you’re interested in learning more about non-EEA resident director bonds, we have another page that describes everything you need to know about the Section 137 non-EEA resident director bond.
+If you’re interested in learning more about non-EEA resident director bonds, visit our dedicated page on the Section 137 non-EEA resident director bond.
+It covers everything you need to know to comply with Irish resident director requirements.

-Irish law mandates that at least one director of an Irish company must be a resident of the European Economic Area (EEA).
-For non-EEA residents looking to establish a company in Ireland, there are several options to comply with this requirement:
+Irish company law mandates that every company must have at least one EEA resident director.
+For non-EEA resident directors in Ireland, there are several ways to meet this requirement:

 Engage local experts to navigate Irish legal and compliance requirements effectively:

-Irish company law mandates that at least one director of a company must be a resident in an EEA member state.
-This requirement ensures that there is a local individual accountable to Irish authorities.
-For non-EEA residents looking to establish a company in Ireland, this presents specific challenges that must be addressed through compliance mechanisms such as appointing an EEA-resident director or obtaining a Section 137 bond.
+Irish company law requires that at least one director be a resident in an EEA member state, ensuring local accountability to Irish authorities.
+For non-EEA resident directors establishing a business in Ireland, compliance can be achieved by appointing an EEA resident director or securing a non-EEA resident director bond, also known as a Section 137 bond.

-The simplest way to comply with the resident director requirement is to appoint a director who is a resident of an EEA country.
-This director will fulfill the legal obligation of having a local point of contact within the EEA.
-The appointed director must be aware of their responsibilities and the legal implications of their role.
+To meet the Irish resident director requirement, the simplest approach is appointing a director who resides in an EEA country.
+This EEA resident director serves as the local point of contact and fulfills legal obligations.
+The appointed director should fully understand their responsibilities and the legal implications of their role.

-If appointing an EEA-resident director is not feasible, non-EEA directors must obtain a Section 137 bond.
-This bond is essentially an insurance policy that ensures compliance with certain legal obligations.
+When appointing an EEA resident director isn’t possible, non-EEA resident directors must secure a Section 137 bond.
+This bond acts as an insurance policy to ensure compliance with Irish company law.

 In some cases, companies may apply for an exemption from the EEA-resident director requirement by obtaining a certificate from the Irish Revenue Commissioners.